An Island-by-island Guide to Traveling to the Caribbean Amid COVID-19

 Fully vaccinated travelers from the U.S. will no longer need to get tested for COVID-19 before visiting Puerto Rico, though international visitors and Americans who are not fully vaccinated will still have to follow testing requirements prior to arrival.

 U.S. tourists are not allowed to enter St. Barts, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
 The ban follows France's efforts to tighten its borders, including in its Caribbean territories.

 St. Kitts and Nevis

-U.S. tourists are welcome to visit St. Kitts and Nevis and must come with a negative COVID-19 PCR test taken within 72 hours of arrival, according to the St. Kitts Tourism Authority.
-Travelers must also fill out a travel form prior to their trip and confirm their stay at a COVID-19-certified hotel.
+U.S. tourists may visit St. Kitts and Nevis.
+Travelers must provide proof of a negative COVID-19 PCR test taken within 72 hours of arrival, according to the St. Kitts Tourism Authority, as well as complete a Travel Authorization form prior to their trip.

-U.S travelers to St. Lucia are required to obtain a negative COVID-19 test within five days before their arrival and complete a pre-arrival registration form, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
-Children under 5 are exempt from testing.
+U.S travelers to St. Lucia are required to obtain a negative COVID-19 test no more than five days before arriving, as well as complete a pre-arrival registration form, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
+Children under five are exempt from testing.

-Travelers to the island must also have a confirmed reservation at a COVID-19 certified accommodation for the duration of their stay.
+All visitors will be screened at the airport; symptomatic passengers will be tested and quarantined at their hotel until a result is received.
+Travelers to the island must also have a confirmed reservation at a COVID-19-certified property for the duration of their stay.

 St. Vincent and the Grenadines